joshhornby/joshhornby.github.io/_posts/2017-06-10-ember-and-global-query-parameters.md

 });
 ```

-Then in any controller where you wish to consume the query parameters, you can inject the service and use the `alias` computed property.
-This will create a new property that is an alias for in this the `date.start` property.
+In any controller that needs the query parameters, inject the service and use the `alias` computed property.
+This creates a new property that points at `date.start`.

 ```js
 // app/controller/users.js